symfony/symfony-docs/service_container/autowiring.rst

 .. tip::

-    As long as you have only one concrete implementation of an interface under the same namespace, alias is not mandatory and autowire will work injecting the concrete implementation even without alias definition.
+    As long as there is only one class implementing the interface and that class is part of the same namespace configuring the alias is not mandatory and Symfony will automatically create one.
-    Nevertheless it is recommended to provide an alias in order to preserve application logic when a second concrete implementation kicks in, otherwise compiler compilation would throw an exception.

 Dealing with Multiple Implementations of the Same Type
 ------------------------------------------------------